-Technology has made it easier and faster to consumer.
+Technology has made it easier and faster to the consumer.
 However, it has also given us the responsibility of using our access to information to make more thoughtful choices.
 Realistically, the purchase of a single sustainable product won’t make much of a dent in the overall scheme of the world’s material consumption.
 However, the importance of the act is undeniable.

 Each year, the average American throws away roughly 68 pounds of clothing.
 We need to approach that number from both sides — the input and the output.
-First, as discussed above, we need to simply consume more mindfully.
+First, as discussed above, we need to simply consume mindfully.
 Second, we need to explore alternative avenues for our things once we are finished with them.

-Second hand stores, thrift stores and consignment stores are excellent options both for buying and disposing of products you no longer use.
+Second-hand stores, thrift stores, and consignment stores are excellent options both for buying and disposing of products you no longer use.
 Donate your clothes, household items, electronics, furniture and more to organizations dedicated to distributing them to people in need.
 Swap clothes with family members and friends to keep things fresh while giving your wallet and the environment a break.
 Up-cycle something you no longer use into something you need.

 Cradle to Cradle

 Despite the hold consumerism has on us, innovation shines through.
 A sustainable future demands that we shift patterns to live within our means, but it does not negate growth.
-It simply necessities smart growth.
+It simply requires smart growth.

 As stewards of our own spaces, we must be conscious that every decision we make has an effect on the health of our ecosystems and ourselves.
 By voting for quality over quantity, by acting as informed consumers and demanding smarter products, we are all advocates for a sustainable tomorrow.
-And in this we will find a greater connection to ourselves, our communities, and the things we call our own.
+And in this, we will find a greater connection to ourselves, our communities, and the things we call our own.

 This is an excerpt from our publication Evolve 10, published Fall 2014.